Author guidelines

 Graphical abstract is a one-image file containing the main depiction of the authors work and/or conclusion and must be supplied along with the manuscript.
 It must enable readers to quickly gain the main message of the paper and to encourage browsing, help readers identify which papers are most relevant to their research interests.

 Authors must provide an image that clearly represents the research described in the paper.
-The most relevant figure from the work, which summarizes the content, can also be submitted.
+The most relevant figure from the work, which summarises the content, can also be submitted.
 The image should be submitted as a separate file in Step 2.

 Specifications: The graphical abstract should have a clear start and end, reading from top to bottom or left to right.
 Please omit unnecessary distractions as much as possible.

-- Font: Please use Calibri and Symbol font with a large enough font size, so it is readable even from the image of a smaller size (200 x 112 px) in TOC.
+- Font: Please use Calibri and Symbol font with a large enough font size, so it is readable even from the image of a smaller size (200 x 112 px) in the TOC.

 - File type: JPG and PNG only.